 11. Float the River

 If your trip to Bend occurs during the summer months and you want to take advantage of the sunny weather, make time to float down the Deschutes River!
-The city has made this 60-90 minute float both easy and fun by organizing a Ride the River Shuttle which will deliver you back to your car once your float is complete for the bargain price of $3.
+The city has made this 60-90 minute float both easy and fun by organizing a Ride the River Shuttle which will deliver you back to your car once your float is complete for a bargain price.

 12. Lounge in a Soaking Pool

 When the weather outside is chilly, there’s nothing quite like lounging in a hot tub.
 Tetherow has a heated pool and two hot tubs offering beautiful views of the surrounding landscape.
 It’s the perfect place to unwind after a long day while enjoying the sunset.
 Keep in mind that the pool area is only open to guests of the hotel.

 If you’re not staying at Tetherow, then the McMenamins Old St. Francis School has an indoor soaking pool that is reminiscent of an old Greek bathhouse.
 The saltwater pool is open from 10:30am to 4:30pm, daily.
 The fee to soak is $10.00 per person for an hour soak and kids 2 and under are free.
 Be sure to bring your photo ID and a towel.
 If you’re staying at the hotel you get extended soaking hours and you can enter the pool for free.

 And once you’ve finished relaxing in the water, try your luck at finding the secret Broom Closet Bar for a glass of vino.

 13. Go Spelunking